Public Dislosure Statement

 Corporate Governance Framework

 Starr Singapore’s Board of Directors (the “Starr Singapore Board”) is responsible for overseeing all aspects of the operations, including matters of corporate governance.
-The Starr Singapore Board holds quarterly meetings and is comprised of three members, including members of executive management as well as an independent non-executive Chairman.
+The Starr Singapore Board holds quarterly meetings and is comprised of five members, a majority of which are independent directors, including an independent non-executive Chairman.
 The Starr Singapore Board reviews the underwriting, investments, operations, financial, compliance and risk management and reinsurance matters of Starr Singapore.
-During these quarterly and recorded meetings, updates on risk management activities, including issues or emerging topics of strategic, operational, financial and capital risk relevance are discussed, evaluated and follow-up action plans are developed as appropriate.
-The Board is also responsible for assessing its own effectiveness and independent directors’ independence, for identifying candidates and reviewing nominations for the appointment of directors, board committee members, the appointed actuary, and executive officers of Starr Singapore1.
-The Board is supported by an Investment Committee comprised notably of the Chief Executive Officer and Chief Investment Officer of the Company and is assisted by a Senior Management Committee in the operational management of the Company2.
-Members of this Senior Management Committee represent general management, underwriting, claims, finance, legal and compliance, risk management, information technology and human resources.
+During these quarterly meetings, updates on risk management activities, including issues or emerging topics of strategic, operational, financial and capital risk relevance are discussed, evaluated and follow-up action plans are developed as appropriate.
+The Board is also responsible for assessing its own effectiveness and independent directors’ independence, for identifying candidates and reviewing nominations for the appointment of directors, board committee members, the appointed actuary, and executive officers of Starr Singapore, and for reviewing the Company’s remuneration policy.

 The Chairman and the Chief Executive Officer positions are held by different persons.